Klosmi/html-basics/JS-basic.md

 <br>

 - eg.:
-  *The user PRESS DOWN a button on the keyboard, so typing in the `<input type="text" >`, and that creates the 'keydown' event, and it prints "You pushed key down!"*
+  *The user PRESSes DOWN a button on the keyboard, so typing in the `<input type="text" >`, and that creates the 'keydown' event, and it prints "You pushed key down!"*
   JS
   ```
   // select input